Google updates the hard to achieve “inbox zero” graphic on Gmail

 Gmail might be the only place where we have failed to mark all the messages as read.
 Think of it have you ever reached the “inbox zero” state on your Gmail account.
 We wonder whether anyone has achieved that record.
 Be prepared to be amazed if you’re someone who managed to do so.
 Google has now updated the “inbox zero” graphic on Gmail, which most of you just might haven’t seen in your lifetime.

-google updates the hard to achieve inbox zero graphic on gmail
+Google updates the hard to achieve inbox zero graphic on Gmail

 Chances are you might not even see it in the future, or at least until you keep using Gmail.
 Jules Wang from Android Police might be the one to thank as he was the one who noticed the change in the graphic.
 We wonder how he managed to clear his inbox and take a screenshot.